Womanby Street: Horse and Groom

 One of the earliest pubs in Cardiff, and also one of the smallest, the Horse and Groom was said to be haunted by a poltergeist.
 A very traditional pub until a make-over in the last decade to match the more trendy hostelrys on St. Mary's Street, it was originally adorned with years-old pictures of the regulars behind the bar, and in 1967 there still existed an open brass gas pipe for lighting one's choice of smoking implement.

-In 2013, the site of the Horse & Groom became the home of Fuel, A rock bar and grassroots live music venue.
+In 2013, the site of the Horse & Groom became the home of Fuel Rock Club, A rock bar and grassroots live music venue.

 Red Cow

 The site of the Red Cow pub, which was on the western side of the street opposite Clwb Ifor Bach until the early 2000s, became its sister establishment the Y Fuwch Goch public house (English The Red Cow).
 In 2011 it was the site of live music venue The Full Moon, which went into liquidation in April 2017.
-Three weeks later, former staff organised a fundraiser to rescue the space and opened The Moon, a grassroots live music venue & club.
-Above it sits Bootlegger, a prohibition-style gin and cocktail bar.
+Three weeks later, former staff organised a fundraiser to rescue the space and opened The Moon, a grassroots live music venue and club.
+The Moon announced its closure in November 2024 when the holding company, The Creative Republic of Cardiff, went into liquidation.